obliviux/Safesharing/README.md

 <br /><br />
 # How to use
 ---
+**For proper testing, it is recommended to build the binary on a device with the free [Safecard](http://safecardapp.com) app installed!**

 In this test project you will find a complete app with all the information you need.
 The available methods are:

 #### Check if Safecard is installed